A Structural Criterion for the Applicability of Algebraic Phase Theory: Collapse and Rigidity Phenomena

 so $F$ preserves the full defect filtration.
 By Phase Duality, the nondegenerate phase pairing

 separates elements of $\mathcal P$.
-Since $F$ preserves phase interaction and commutation data, it necessarily preserves the phase pairing and hence induces a bijection
+Since $F$ preserves phase interaction and commutation data, it preserves the associated phase pairing structure and hence induces a bijection

 on dual phase labels.
-Preservation of phase interaction, the full defect filtration, and the dual label structure uniquely determines the phase carrier.
+Preservation of phase interaction, the full defect filtration, and the dual label structure strongly constrains the resulting phase carrier.
 Consequently, $F$ is an isomorphism of phase structures compatible with the defect filtration.
-That is, any admissible weak equivalence coincides with strong structural equivalence.
+That is, any admissible weak equivalence reduces to strong structural equivalence within the present framework.

-Together, these arguments establish rigidity of admissible dynamics and representations, and show that any admissible weak equivalence collapses to strong structural equivalence. \end{proof}
+Together, these arguments establish rigidity of admissible dynamics and representations, and show that admissible weak equivalences reduce to strong structural equivalence within the present framework. \end{proof}

 This rigidity phenomenon places Algebraic Phase Theory in the lineage of frameworks in which duality and reconstruction principles force structural uniqueness.
 Classical examples include the uniqueness of the Schr\"odinger representation in the presence of canonical commutation relations \cite{vonNeumann1931}, reconstruction from symmetry and tensor structure in Tannakian settings \cite{EtingofGelaki2015Tensor}, and rigidity of extensions governed by Galois-type duality principles \cite{Serre,Isaacs}.